Exercise and lifestyle

 to exercise, eat an alkalizing diet, and take a quality multivitamin designed for

-bone building, like the ones we offer in our Personal Program for Better Bones.
+bone building, like the ones we offer in our Better Bones Package.

 I always tell women, the bone you’ve got is good.
 Let’s keep it!
 Exercise